pc2/HPCC_FPGA/docs/source/b_eff/index.rst

 .. math::
    L=1B,2B,4B,\dots,2kB,4kB,4kB*(a^1),4kB*(a^2),\dots,4kB*(a^8)

-where :math:`a` is a integer constant that is set to 2 in this implementation.
+where :math:`a` is an integer constant that is set to 2 in this implementation.
 So the final message sizes will be in the range :math:`2^0, 2^1, \dots, 2^{20}` bytes.
 The maximum message size can be adjusted during runtime using the host code flag ``-m``.